 Health professionals continue to warn about the implications of sitting all day at a desk.
 It is also true that sitting continuously contributes to afternoon fatigue.
 The lipoprotein, lipase, an enzyme that is involved in breaking down fats to produce fuel (read here as energy) reduces with inactivity.
 Thus, prolonged sitting leads to less fuel produced (less energy), contributing to the feeling of both physical and mental fatigue (because brain’s need fuel, too!).
 So, continue sitting and enjoying a brief, caffeine-induced state of nirvana, or try this:

 - Stand up: It really is that simple.
-Standing requires your muscles to work against gravity, which counts as activity in the eyes of the body’s physiological systems.
-Set those timers and get standing!
+Standing requires your muscles to work against gravity, which counts as activity in the eyes of the body’s physiological systems (as discussed in the (NASM CPT Course) Set those timers and get standing!

 - No excuses: You can take a break from the project you need completed by 5pm.
 Breaking from a task and engaging in another activity (like a walk or other aerobic activity) can increase energy production, which in turn stimulates improvement to cognitive functioning (Don’t believe it?
 Read on!).